-Dr. Alfred Poirier (DMin, Westminster Theological Seminary) is a visiting Professor of Pastoral Theology, since July 2018.
+Dr. Alfred Poirier (DMin, Westminster Theological Seminary) is visiting professor of pastoral theology at Westminster Theological Seminary.

-Dr. Poirier has held a number of additional teaching positions and has 38 years of pastoral ministry experience, including his time as a pastor at Rocky Mountain Communicty Church (PCA) in Billings, Montana for 26 years and Oak Hill Presbyterian Church (OPC) in Sonora, California for eight years.
+Dr. Poirier has held several additional teaching positions and has 38 years of pastoral ministry experience, including his time as a pastor at Rocky Mountain Community Church (PCA) in Billings, Montana for 26 years.
 Dr. Poirier’s academic interests lie in the areas of pastoral counseling and expository preaching.
 He is the author of The Peacemaking Pastor (Baker, 2006), and Words that Cut: Learning to Take Criticism in Light of the Gospel (Peacemaker Ministries) and several articles in The Journal of Biblical Counseling.

-Dr. Poirier has been married to his wife, Trudy, for 41 years and together they have 3 children: Sarah Clark, Sonja Stordahl, and Anya Valeriano; and ten grandchildren.
+Dr. Poirier has been married to his wife, Trudy, for 44 years and together they have 3 children: Sarah Clark, Sonja Stordahl, and Anya Valeriano; and 11 grandchildren.

 - DMin, Westminster Theological Seminary, 2004